Chemotherapy drugs can cause side effects, but they don’t have to take over your life.

 A tight-fitting cap with a cool gel, called a cooling cap, can reduce hair loss for some people.
 It makes the blood vessels in your scalp smaller so less of the chemo medicine reaches your hair follicles.
 Ask your doctor if it might help you.

-You also can handle hair loss with a few other simple habits:
+You also can handle hair loss with a few other changes:

 - Use moisturizing shampoo, conditioner, and cream on your hair before it falls out and later on your scalp.
 This will help with dryness and itching.

-- Explore wigs, scarves, turbans, or hats to mask your hair loss.
+- Consider wearing wigs, scarves, turbans, or hats to mask your hair loss.
 You might even want to shave your head before you start treatment.

-Chemotherapy kills white blood cells, which fight germs, and platelets, which help your blood clot.
-As a result, you have a higher risk of infections, bleeding, and bruising (even if you haven't bumped yourself).
+Chemotherapy kills platelets, which help your blood clot.
+You have higher chances of bleeding and bruising, even if you haven't bumped yourself.

 To prevent bleeding and bruising: